zeneducate/react-native-auryc/README.md

 Auryc.addUserProperties({'company': 'Example Inc'});
 ...
 ```
-## Notes
+## Other notes
 ### Android integration
+1. Use gradle version 4+

-React-Native uses Android SDK version 23 which might introduce conflicts when newer version of SDK is used in your project.
+2. React-Native uses Android SDK version 23 which might introduce conflicts when newer version of SDK is used in your project.
 Consider adding the following block to build.gradle to resolve this.
 ```Java
 subprojects {